Because Great People Don't Become

 · You have good employees but lack the productivity, engagement or culture to champion transformation.
 The company's mission and vision are not palpable.
 You sense negative energy generating disengagement, bureaucracy, personal agendas, interdepartmental disconnect, lack of accountability, defensive and guarded communication, and posturing.

 · Your new managers or emerging leaders are very good at their specific specialty but are learning that their employees don't share their perspective.
-These leaders need to develop a mindful leadership influence and strong management skills.
+These leaders need help to develop a mindful leadership influence and strong management skills.

 · You see yourself or your executive team in the same place in a year as you are now.
 Doubt and lack of strategy hold you back from your mindful impact for a sustainable transformation.
-You need a strategic plan.
+You need a mindful strategic plan.

 · You or a colleague are good at many things but lack of confidence and executive influence impede the effectiveness of your established "leadership signature."